 The shelf life of chocolate is quite impressive.
 For the most part, chocolate products will last at least 6 months.
 A general rule to remember is that chocolate’s lifespan will shorten if it contains dairy goods.
 The more milk it has, the faster the spoiling speed of chocolate will be.

 People following a strictly plant-based diet might wonder whether chocolate is vegan or not.
-Well, depending on the variety, this famous sweet might or might not include dairy products, rendering them not vegan-friendly.
+Well, the answer is yes, but depending on the variety, this famous sweet might include dairy products that render them not vegan-friendly.

 A fun and interesting summary of chocolate’s history.

 5 Must-Know Types Of Unsweetened Chocolate

 Now that you’ve learned a thing or two about what chocolate is, it’s time to get to the main part of today’s article.
 In this section, you’ll get to know the 5 most common kinds of non-sugar chocolate on the market and their main uses.

 |Chocolate Liquor||Contains 100% cocoa and is the basis of most chocolate products||Making chocolate and process into cocoa butter and cocoa solids|